auntiepickle/ff7seventhheavensteamdeck/README.md

-Quit the game by hitting the stop button in Bottles exiting the windows
+Quit the game by hitting the stop button in Bottles, or exiting out of the windows.

 ![Stop Button](images/StopButton.png)